NAGT Constitution and Bylaws

 Section 6.
 Investment Committee

-The Investment Committee is responsible for reviewing the performance of investments and recommending changes to the Executive Committee in accordance with the National Association of Geoscience Teachers endowment policy.
+The Investment Committee is responsible for annually reviewing the performance of endowment investments and recommending investment and/or endowment spending changes, if any, to the Executive Committee in accordance with the National Association of Geoscience Teachers endowment policy.
 The Committee is composed of a chair and three other members as directed by the Executive Committee.
 The membership of the Investment Committee will include the Second Vice President and two NAGT at-large members appointed by the Executive Committee to 3-year staggered terms.
+The Chair of the Committee is appointed by the Executive Committee.

 The Executive Committee shall establish such Ad Hoc Committees, and appoint their Chair, as may be in the interests of the Association.
 The specific purpose, number of members, and terms of office shall be specified at the time of the creation of the Ad Hoc Committee.
 Such stated conditions may be altered only by direct action of the Executive Committee.